oliwebd/R2-backup-upload/README.md

 # 📦 R2-backup-upload

-A Node.js tool for **fast downloading and uploading** files from/to a Cloudflare R2 bucket with concurrency control.
+A Node.js tool for ** Backup and Upload** files from/to a Cloudflare R2 bucket.

 ## 🚀 Features
-- Download all files from an R2 bucket quickly with parallel processing
+- Download/Backup all files from an R2 bucket quickly with parallel processing
 - Upload all files to an R2 bucket with cache-control headers
 - Stream files to avoid excessive memory usage
 - Controlled concurrency for optimal speed and stability